-Jakob offers life coaching to young people 12 years and older through his home visiting service ( North Shore and Northern Beaches only).
+Jakob offers life coaching to young people 12 years and older through his home visiting service (Byron Bay and surrounds) and online via Zoom.
 Please give Jakob a call to discuss the needs of your young person 0403 810 873.

 Adolescence is often a challenging time when young people begin to decide what type of person they want to be.
 At this time they begin develop a sense of word view, discover their likes, dislikes, passions and discover their identity as they are given more and more freedom and responsibility.